 However, the ALEA does not take into account the potential differences between the treatment of young and adult animals.
 To better assess the use of antimicrobials, the weight of the animals during treatment should be taken into account and not the adult weight or weight at slaughter.

-V. Change in sales and exposure to antimicrobials between 1999 and 2018 a) Change in weights of active ingredients
+V. Change in sales and exposure to antimicrobials between 1999 and 2019